consistent-milk12/docs-md/generated_docs/rayon_core/sleep/index.md

 - <span id="sleep-notify-worker-latch-is-set"></span>`fn notify_worker_latch_is_set(&self, target_worker_index: usize)`

+  Notify the given thread that it should wake up (if it is

+  sleeping).
+When this method is invoked, we typically know the

+  thread is asleep, though in rare cases it could have been

+  awoken by (e.g.) new work having been posted.

 - <span id="sleep-new-injected-jobs"></span>`fn new_injected_jobs(&self, num_jobs: u32, queue_was_empty: bool)`

+  Signals that `num_jobs` new jobs were injected into the thread

+  pool from outside.
+This function will ensure that there are

+  threads available to process them, waking threads from sleep

+  if necessary.

+  # Parameters

+  - `num_jobs` -- lower bound on number of jobs available for stealing.

+    We'll try to get at least one thread per job.

 - <span id="sleep-new-internal-jobs"></span>`fn new_internal_jobs(&self, num_jobs: u32, queue_was_empty: bool)`

+  Signals that `num_jobs` new jobs were pushed onto a thread's

+  local deque.
+This function will try to ensure that there are

+  threads available to process them, waking threads from sleep

+  if necessary.
+However, this is not guaranteed: under certain

+  race conditions, the function may fail to wake any new

+  threads; in that case the existing thread should eventually

+  pop the job.

+  # Parameters

+  - `num_jobs` -- lower bound on number of jobs available for stealing.

+    We'll try to get at least one thread per job.

 - <span id="sleep-new-jobs"></span>`fn new_jobs(&self, num_jobs: u32, queue_was_empty: bool)`

+  Common helper for `new_injected_jobs` and `new_internal_jobs`.

 - <span id="sleep-wake-any-threads"></span>`fn wake_any_threads(&self, num_to_wake: u32)`